ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 The TECS needs to be set up to fly the aircraft at a consistent airspeed when gliding.
-To achieve this, set TECS_SPDWEIGHT to 2.0, set SOAR_ENABLE to 1 and set SOAR_THML_VSPEED to a large number, say 50.0.
+To achieve this, set TECS_SPDWEIGHT to 2.0, set SOAR_ENABLE to 1 and set SOAR_VSPEED to a large number, say 50.0.
 This means that the aircraft will glide but will never begin thermalling.
 Set SOAR_ALT_CUTOFF to an altitude you feel comfortable with.
 It should be high enough to allow a good length of time to be spent gliding.
 Launch the aircraft and put it in AUTO mode.
 It should climb to SOAR_ALT_CUTOFF and then begin a gliding descent.
 Watch the telemetry graphs or look at the Dataflash logs.
 Is the aircraft maintaining the demanded airspeed?
-You will probably need to increase PTCH2SRC_IMAX and TECS_INTEG_GAIN.
+The demanded airspeed can be seen in the Dataflash log as TECS.spdem, and via telemetry you can use NAV_CONTROLLER_OUTPUT.aspd_error.
+You will probably need to increase PTCH2SRV_IMAX and TECS_INTEG_GAIN to achieve good airspeed tracking in gliding flight.

 Estimate Aircraft Drag
 ===================